morozovsky/countingClock/README.md

 Code, MCAD, and EECAD for Counting Clock Project

 ## Electrical Assembly Instructions
-Almost all of the parts are reverse-polarity sensitive, that is, if you plug them in backwards, they can be damaged.
+_Almost all of the parts are reverse-polarity sensitive, that is, __if you plug them in backwards, they can be damaged__._

 ### Required Tools
 * Soldering iron